containers/buildah/docs/buildah-commit.md

 When writing the output image, suppress progress output.

 **--rm**
-Remove the container and its content after committing it to an image.
+Remove the working container and its contents after creating the image.
 Default leaves the container and its content in place.

 **--sign-by** *fingerprint*